Retrieving data from a form.

 Send form to second half of function.

-Yes, you would handle that like any HTML form - you can set the value of form fields.2.
-Is it possible to load the inputs inside the form with a value taken from a campagin property as you can with the input maptools macro.
+Yes, you would handle that like any HTML form - you can set the value of form fields.

 3. Is it possible to align more than one value on a line.